Tatlayoko Lake Bird Observatory

 White-winged crossbills, Tatlayoko Lake Bird Observatory, British Columbia (Photo by Steve Ogle)

 The Daily Blog: Tatlayoko Birds

 Stunning pictures, funny stories and daily bird counts are posted August through October on the TLBO blog, tatlayokobirds.wordpress.com.
-Follow the daily adventures of our banders and volunteers as they work to tag and document the thousands of birds moving through the valley.
+Follow the daily adventures of our banders as they work to tag and document the thousands of birds moving through the valley.
 Wildlife encounters are guaranteed each day, and readers will learn all about the natural history of the birds and other creatures of Tatlayoko.

 NCC generates a variety of reports on the ecology of Tatlayoko, including bird surveys, grizzly bear population reports, hydrology reports and more.